Mudguards and flaps

 It's an essential piece of winter kit.
-It'll not only protect yourself from road spray, but if fitted properly and with a proper flap, it'll protect the rider behind you.
+It'll not only protect your bike and yourself from road spray, but if fitted properly and with a proper flap, it'll protect the rider behind you.

-Nobody wants to be covered in crap from the road.
+Fitting a mudguard means we can still ride as a group through the winter, after all, nobody wants to be covered in road dirt.
 It'll also help to keep your kit nice and clean.

 If you only have a 'race' bike that doesn't have fixing eyelets, then your best option is the Crud Roadracers.
 You'll need to check the tolerances on these before purchasing though.

-If you can't fit either of the above then you'll have to go for clip-on mud guards.
-Something like the SKS Raceblade Pro XL.
+If you can't fit either of the above then you'll have to go for clip-on mudguards.
+Something like the SKS Raceblades or these Lifeline clip-on ones.